George Mallory: Scotland

-On 6 April 1906, Mallory, Irving, and Leach reached the summit of Ben Nevis, (Note: With an elevation of 1345 m, Ben Nevis is the highest mountain in the British Isles.) climbing in snow via Observatory Gully and Tower Gully on the northeast face.
+On 6 April 1906, Mallory, Irving, and Leach reached the summit of Ben Nevis (Note: With an elevation of 1345 m, the highest mountain in the British Isles.) in snowy conditions via Observatory Gully and Tower Gully on the northeast face.

 The following day, the trio ascended Stob Bàn, following the corniced main arête to the summit.

-On 9 April, they climbed to the summit of Càrn Mòr Dearg, which preceded a second successful ascent of Ben Nevis on the same day via North Trident Buttress.
-On 10 April, they successfully climbed a feature on Ben Nevis—that they termed East Zmutt Ridge after Zmutt Ridge on the Matterhorn—likely graded YDS 5.5–5.6.
-On 12 April, Mallory, Irving, and Leach attained a successful ascent of Ben Nevis in snow and ice via North-East Buttress.
+On 9 April, they reached the summit of Càrn Mòr Dearg, before making a second successful ascent of Ben Nevis on the same day via North Trident Buttress.

+On 10 April, they successfully scaled a feature on Ben Nevis that they named East Zmutt Ridge after Zmutt Ridge on the Matterhorn, likely graded YDS 5.5–5.6.

+On 12 April, Mallory, Irving, and Leach made a successful snow-and-ice ascent of Ben Nevis via the North-East Buttress.

 Their achievement was the second recorded winter ascent of this route, after the first in 1896.

 On 28 July 1918, Mallory, David Randall Pye, and Leslie Garnet Shadbolt, climbing together, made a new route on the North Face of Sgùrr a' Mhadaidh on the Isle of Skye, Scotland, graded 5.5–5.6.

-On 31 July, the trio established another new route with Mallory leading on the Western Buttress of the crag, Sron na Ciche, located in the Cuillin mountains; this route is now known as Mallory's Slab and Groove, and graded about 5.5.
+On 31 July, the trio with Mallory leading established another new route on the Western Buttress of the crag, Sron na Ciche, located in the Cuillin mountains; a route now known as Mallory's Slab and Groove, and graded about 5.5.